 The mainstream media is doing little to help bring the country together.
 The polarization is multiplied on television and radio shows that keep groups of people within their own spheres of ideology.
 We are approaching a dangerous time in America because we are talking past each other.
 We are unable to see the human being standing on the other side of the issue from us.
 Both in real life with our friends and family and on social media with our extended online community, the divisions are widening and there does not seem to be anything at hand that will slow that process anytime soon.

-Are We Being Divided On Purpose?
-And Race Relations
+The Racial Divide: Are We Being Divided on Purpose?

 Daisy Luther, a coffee-swigging, gun-toting, homeschooling blogger who writes about current events, preparedness, frugality, and the pursuit of liberty on her websites, The Organic Prepper and DaisyLuther.com, wrote an illuminating piece revealing the three ways Americans are being deliberately divided.